Open-source indications & warning (I&W) intelligence

 02

-Our models identify unusual patterns, anomalies, and early indicators of activity across multilingual and fragmented sources.
+Our models identify unusual patterns, cross-source anomalies, and early indicators of airstrike, missile, and drone activity — often in local-language sources hours before global pickup.

 03

-We surface what matters before it becomes obvious, ranking signals by urgency, confidence, and source strength.
+We surface what matters before it becomes obvious — ranking signals by urgency, confidence score, and source strength — and deliver structured JSON alerts via REST API.

 Signals we track